study-ORCATech-cloud/docker-labs/Basics/LAB04-Layers/README.md

 - Completion of LAB01-GettingStarted, LAB02-BuildingImages, and LAB03-Volumes
 - Basic understanding of Dockerfiles

+## Important Instructions

+This lab is designed for hands-on learning.
+You are expected to:
+- Implement solutions yourself rather than copying from external sources
+- Write your own code for each TODO item in the exercises
+- Document your analysis and findings in your own words
+- Test your implementations to see the effects of your optimizations

+The goal is to develop your skills in creating efficient Docker images by understanding the underlying principles of Docker's layered architecture.

 ## Lab Projects

 This lab includes three example projects:

-1. **single-stage**: A simple Python application with a basic, unoptimized Dockerfile
+1. **single-stage**: A simple Python application with a basic, unoptimized Dockerfile that you'll improve
-2. **multi-stage**: The same application with an optimized multi-stage Dockerfile
+2. **multi-stage**: The same application with a template for implementing multi-stage builds
 3. **analysis**: Tools and examples for analyzing Docker image layers

 ## Lab Tasks